Accenture/openathon-2019-angular/boring-theory-1/README.md

 - who is behind it? will it last 1 year?
 - what's different from what already we have?
 Is it a new trend wave?

 > Ok, Angular had Google but what offered?
-Why was very popular?
+Why was it very popular?

 The keys were:
 * Easy **binding** of data to HTML elements.